Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 * "Just right" size your backlog and the amount each item is specified
 * Have ongoing feedback instead of end of sprint demo meetings
 * Drop scheduled 1-1 meetings in favor of an office hours approach
-* Encourage development teams to choose their own process and tools
+* Encourage development teams to choose their own process and tools (à la [Spotify](https://www.youtube.com/watch?v=4GK1NDTWbkY&list=RD4GK1NDTWbkY) except maybe the part about separating squads by feature versus infrastructure)
-* Create an initiative process that anyone can participate in
+* Create an initiative process where anyone can suggest or vote on other initiatives
-* Don't staff PM recommended feature work unless engineering agrees with the idea
+* Make PM recommended feature work also go through that initiative process instead of automatically staffing

 The other good news is that whether because of the rise of remote work or heightened competition in an ever-growing industry experimentation is on the rise.